nmlgc/ReC98/CONTRIBUTING.md

    | Visual Studio 2022                |       |    ✔    |    ✔    |
    | Clang 13 (default)                |       |         |         |
    | Clang 13 (with `-fms-extensions)` |   ✔   |    ✔    |    ✔    |

+  * Conversely, use `asm` as the keyword for the particularly dumb small pieces of inline assembly that refer to or depend on register pseudovariables from surrounding code, and are just needed to ensure correct code generation.
+These *should* break on other compilers.

+    Example:

+    ```cpp
+    _CX = loop_count;
+    loop_label: {
+        // …

+        // `asm`, with no underscore, because the x86 LOOP instruction
+        // branches depending on the value in CX, which was set using a
+        // pseudovariable access above.
+        asm { loop	loop_label; }
+    }
+    ```

 ## Build system